-"I will not pay for employees to train while I am paying them to work” said the CEO of a company.
-We are rapidly approaching 2019 and this thinking is a reality in the business world.
-It reminds me of the CFO that told the CEO, "If we train our people they will leave for a better job”.
-The CEO replied, "What if we don't train them and they stay?"
-This polarized thinking forms the foundation for the challenge facing organizations in this hyperactive job market.
+"I will not pay for employees to train while I am paying them to work," said the CEO of a company.
+It reminds me of the CFO that told the CEO, "If we train our people, they will leave for a better job."
+The CEO replied, "What if we don't train them, and they stay?"
+This polarized thinking forms the foundation for organizations' challenges during the Great Resignation.